 - Clean Diet: When I was younger, I ate a lot of fast greasy food and guess what, when Auntie Flow came to visit, it did me no good.
 It’s scientifically proven that your gut has more neurons than your brain does!
 So what you eat, you literally become.
 It affects your mood, your personality, and how you feel.
 Just by changing my diet to a clean one that consists of lean meat, lots of veggies and fruits, and a whole lot of water, my menstrual cycle has improved.
 Overall, less pain, bloating, and mood issues.

 - Magnesium Supplements: Mg is a natural muscle relaxant.
 Things get stiff and tense when Auntie visits, as expected because she is a nosy loud mouth Aunt.
-I usually take 1 Mg pill everyday for 7 days before she visits.
-No pain for me.
+I usually take 200 mg of Magnesium everyday for 7 days before she visits.
+See ya later pain, don’t let the door hit you on the way out!

 So there are a few of my tips for better female health!
 I’m not a doctor, although I was a former nurse for 10 years…but I can’t prescribe or tell you what is right for you.
 I just know that these remedies worked for me and I hope it will for you if you find your panties in a bunch.